Driving in Cancun: Everything You Need to Know

 Although tolls can add up, it is usually worth paying because the roads are kept in better condition.

-However, it can also be fun to explore hidden gems on the free roads, known as “carreteras libres.”
+However, exploring hidden gems on the free roads can also be fun, known as “carreteras libres.”
 If I have time I prefer to go through the Libre, especially because you will find amazing hidden cenotes or small towns with spectacular old churches which you would miss if you took the highway.

 👉🏽 Left-side Highway Exits

 In Cancun and the Riviera Maya, you will sometimes need to exit on the left side of the highway.
 If you miss your turn, you’ll have to keep driving until you find a legal U-turn, known as a “retorno”.